GenesisEducationKyiv/software-engineering-school-5-0-vladyslavJ/docs/sad/001-ports-and-adapters-architecture.md

 ### 4.1.
 Domain Layer

 - **Location:** `src/domain/`
-- **Responsibility:** Contains the core business logic, entities, and rules of the application.
+- **Responsibility:** Contains the core business logic, entities, and rules of the application, modeled according to **Domain-Driven Design (DDD)** principles.
 It is completely independent of any external technology.
 - **Key Components:**
-  - **Models**: Business objects with their own logic.
+  - **Models/Entities**: Business objects with their own logic and a distinct identity.
   - **Ports**: Interfaces defining contracts for data persistence (`ISubscriptionRepository`), caching (`IWeatherCachePort`), external data providers (`IWeatherProviderPort`), and notifications (`IEmailPort`).
+These are the output ports required by the domain.

 ### 4.2.
 Application Layer